 Above: A period corner gas station (above) has been restored (below), and is now home to the Chamber of Commerce and Route 66 Visitors Center.
 It is one block west of Main Street where 66 turns south.
 Be sure to stop-in.

 Model T 's, Metros and Caddy's

 VISIT 66.com News Van in the Parade

 (A neon delight!)

-Monthly Car Show and Cruise, Spring till the end of Summer
+Car Shows and Cruises, Spring till the end of Summer

 Member: Route 66 Chamber of Commerce

 JE Auto Repair